-Wake On PS2 KB/PS2 Mouse/CIR [Disabled]
+Wake On PS2 KB/Mouse [Disabled]

-Set this field to [Enabled] if you wish to use your PS2 keyboard (by pressing the spacebar), PS2 mouse (by clicking on the left button), or Consumer IR device to power up your computer.
+Set this field to [Enabled] if you wish to use your PS2 keyboard (by pressing the spacebar) or PS2 mouse (by clicking on the left button) to power up your computer.
 This feature requires an ATX power supply that can supply at least 300mA on the +5VSB lead.
 The default is set to [Disabled] because not all computers have the appropriate ATX power supply.
 Your computer will not power ON if you set this to [Enabled] and do not have the appropriate ATX power supply.
 Configuration options: [Disabled] [Enabled]